VestOfHolding/StilesWebsite/content/projects/creations/pkmntcg.md

 This is pretty straight-forward.
 Each Pokemon has an HP stat and these values are averaged as described in [Methodology](#methodology).
 What surprises me about this data is that, other than the 1 prize card specials that are noticably varied, our other subtypes are very cleanly delinated in their HP values.

+It's interesting that apparently all Baby Pokemon cards have 30 HP.

 ## Attack Damage Power Creep

 ![Attack Power Creep](/images/pkmn_tcg/atk_creep.webp "Attack Power Creep")